mobilecoinofficial/full-service/docs/accounts/balance/get_balance_for_address.md

 ---
 description: Get the current balance for a given address.
+The response will have a map of the total values for each token_id that is present at that address.
+If no tokens are found at that address, the map will be empty.
+Orphaned will always be 0 for addresses.
 ---

 # Get Balance For Address